 But God did not desire that.
-And in John 3 again we read in verse 17, "For God sent not His Son into the world to...what?...condemn the world but that the world through Him might be...what?...saved.
+And in John 3 again we read in verse 17, "For God sent not His Son into the world to (What?) condemn the world but that the world through Him might be (What?) saved.
 He that believeth on Him is not condemned but He that believeth not is condemned already because He hath not believed in the name of the only begotten Son of God."
-God sent Jesus into the world not to condemned the world but to save the world.
+God sent Jesus into the world not to condemn the world but to save the world.
 And He provided in Christ a way of escape.
 But it wasn't in the teaching of Christ.
 It wasn't in the good life of Christ.
 It was in the what?
-The death of Christ...in the death of Christ.
+The death of Christ.
+In the death of Christ.
 And Paul in chapter 5 has made clear the marvelous results of the death of Christ.
 In chapter 6 he's done the same thing.
-And now he says in effect there is therefore now no condemnation to those who are in Christ.
+And now he says, in effect, there is therefore now no condemnation to those who are in Christ.

 So, verse 1 is monumental.
 By the way there's a second half of the verse in the Authorized version that is not in the better manuscripts.
-The older manuscripts leave it out and what probably happened was the scribe somewhere along the line who put it in picked it up at the end of verse 4 with his eye, maybe because of the way the columns were arranged and kind of got it into verse 1.
-But it isn't that we're ignoring it, it comes where it belongs in verse 4, the older manuscripts don't have.
+The older manuscripts leave it out.
+And what probably happened was the scribe somewhere along the line who put it in picked it up at the end of verse 4 with his eye, maybe because of the way the columns were arranged and kind of got it into verse 1.
+But it isn't that we're ignoring it, it comes where it belongs, in verse 4.
+The older manuscripts don't have it.
 Whenever you see an older manuscript without something and a later one with it, it's a pretty good thought that it got added in the process.
 And that's normally the case.
 And we'll pick that up then at the end of verse 4 and not worry about it now.

 So the chapter begins with no condemnation and ends with glorification, that nothing shall ever be able to separate us from the love of Christ.
 And verse 30 says that if we were predestinated and called and justified, we'll be glorified, and there will never be a violation of that in the life of anyone who is truly justified.
 Nobody gets justified and then out.
 There's never condemnation.